English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Approach

 \section{Approach}

-We propose a three-phase approach to training, illustrated in Figure~\ref{fig:crosslingual_stilts_method}: \textit{(i)} we use a publicly available model pretrained on raw multilingual text using MLM; \textit{(ii)} we perform intermediate-task training on one or more English intermediate tasks; \textit{(iii)} we fine-tune the model on English target task data, before evaluating it on task data in multiple languages.
+We follow a three-phase approach to training, illustrated in Figure~\ref{fig:crosslingual_stilts_method}: (i) we use a publicly available model pretrained on raw multilingual text using MLM; (ii) we perform intermediate-task training on one or more English intermediate tasks; and (iii) we fine-tune the model on English target-task training data, before evaluating it on target-task test data in each target language.

-During phase \textit{(ii)}, all our intermediate tasks have English labeled data only.
-We experiment with performing intermediate-task training on single tasks individually and as well as a multi-task format.
-Intermediate tasks are described in detail in Section~\ref{sec:intermediate_tasks}.
-We use target tasks from the recent XTREME benchmark, whose goal is to evaluate zero-shot cross-lingual transfer, i.e. training on English target-task data and evaluating the model on target-task data in different languages.
-Target tasks are described in Section \ref{sec:target_tasks}.
+In phase (ii), our intermediate tasks have English input data.
+In Section~\ref{sec:translation-approach}, we investigate an alternative where we machine-translate intermediate-task data to other languages, which we use for training.
+We experiment with both single- and multi-task training for intermediate-task training.
+We use target tasks from the recent XTREME benchmark for zero-shot cross-lingual transfer.